hackclub/winter/sanjay-nagesh.md

 ## Summary

 I will be to constructing a cube-shaped object with a 4x4 array of Light-Emitting Diodes (LEDs).
 This LED 4x4 cube can be used for various purpose like display, decoration, etc. It will involve soldering and programming to control the LEDs and bring the cube to life.
+I will also glue a NFC card to the led cube.

 ## Plan